10 At-Home Bodyweight Exercises You Can Do Anywhere

 X-Jump-- Jump up as high as you can and spread legs in the air, forming an X-shape with your body.
 Land carefully into a squat and repeat rapidly.

 Jumping jacks are simple cardio and a complete body exercise.
+They're a great addition to your workout routine for getting your heart rate up either as a warm-up or circuit training exercise.
 This can be harsh on ankles and knees for some.

 March briskly or reduce intensity.